thisdata/thisdata-node/README.md

 ```

 ## Track Events
-Find the point in your code just after a login success, failure or password reset .
+Find the point in your code just after a login success, failure or password reset
-We recommend you use the `TrackAsync` method to send data to the ThisData API
+and use the `track` method to send data to the ThisData API.
 ```
 thisdata.track({
   verb: 'log-in',